OryWickizer/LaneLineDetection/README.md

 ## Abstract
 Using OpenCV's cv2 package, Python, and ROS to determine lane line angles from a front-facing camera.

+## Explaination of Provided Files

+- LIMO_test.jpeg
+  - example JPEG used in Process section

+- laneLineAngles.py
+  - python code to run on test image (LIMO_test.jpeg)

+- codeOnLIMO.py
+  - the python file to run on the LIMO

 ## Process

 BGR (Original Image) --> HSV